ScooloV/bbpedia/docs/core_rules.md

 team.

 0-1 WEATHER MAGE
-30,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+30,000 GOLD PIECES, AVAILABLE T0 ANY TEAM
 Many stadium owners employ Weather Mages, paying good money for highly localised spells to control the elements to keep the fans dry and happy.
 Rarely does this magical climate control